aaroncorona/Truffle-App-Frontend/README.md

 * PostgreSQL
 * AWS EBS

+## 🚀 Usage
+1. Clone this repo locally and run `npm install` to install all the dependencies.
+2. Run `npm start` to launch the application.
+It should be running on localhost:4200
+3. Run `ng generate component component-name` to generate a new component if desired.
+4. To get more help on the Angular CLI use `ng help`.

 ## 🚧 Next Release - Version 2.0 Features
-1. Log more detailed fan information (e.g. signup with email address)
+* Log more detailed fan information (e.g. signup with email address)
-2. More content like videos and a page for Truffle's little sister
+* More content like videos and a page for Truffle's little sister
-3. Open to suggestions!
+* Open to suggestions!